Avicity7/pyhelp/operators/multiplication/README.md

 ### Syntax

-Multiplying items together is as simple as using `*`, just like you would in regular mathematics.
+Multiplying items together is as simple as using `*`.
 The following are some examples:

 ```python
 5 * 2                   # 10